daintlab/ReGuide/README.md

             └─ filtering
 ```

-### Detail of an specific data file
+### Preliminary
+Our JSONL files for dataset are reorganized based on benchamarks provided by [OpenOOD](https://github.com/Jingkang50/OpenOOD).
+You can prepare image lists by following the steps below.

 First, create the required data directory structure by running the following command:

 ```sh
 mkdir data
 ```

-You can download the dataset using the data download script provided by [OpenOOD](https://github.com/Jingkang50/OpenOOD).
+Then, you can download the dataset using the data download script provided by [OpenOOD](https://github.com/Jingkang50/OpenOOD).
 After downloading, please ensure that the `images_classic` and `images_largescale` directories are placed inside the `./data` directory.
 The directory structure should look like this:

 ```sh
 data